bplmaps/lmec-main-site/content/articles/monopolizing-streets.md

 So what does all of this mean?
 Well, although the average player may not realize it, the Monopoly board game IS actually a useful tool for thinking about equity and wealth in America, just as Magie intended it to be.
 And not just in property values, but in a multitude of ways – paying a $50 fee to “Get out of Jail”, for example, reflects how wealth plays a factor in our prison and justice systems.

 Monopoly is, in a way, its own map.
 Here at the Leventhal Map & Education Center, we use maps and data every day.
 Just like the monopoly game, maps can help us understand neighborhoods, specific streets, property value, and population in a specific geography.
 But perhaps unlike a board game, maps are not static – they change over time, and as we learn to understand them, they can empower us to make changes as well, in our cities, neighborhoods, communities, and classrooms.
 Maps and data can tell us a lot about equity and justice– who has access and who doesn’t, who’s included and who’s excluded, and how boundaries define or don’t define communities.
 Both the monopoly board and maps and data remind us of the ongoing struggle for equity and justice in housing and our communities today.
 But while Magie’s classically tiled board may not change, we can do the work to change the neighborhoods it reflects in real life.

-Citations and Image Descriptions:

-Picture 1: Mt.
-Vernon St/Louisburg Square

-G.W.
-Bromley and Co.
-“Atlas of the City of Boston, Mass.”
-(Philadelphia, 1888).

 Picture 2: Landlord’s Game
 \[Image Description: A colorful square board game labeled “The Landlord’s Game consists of green, blue, pink, and yellow labeled squares wrapping around the edges of the board.\]